keralaforum2-create/KEF/replit.md

 **Framework**: React 18+ with TypeScript, using Vite as the build tool and development server.

 **Routing**: Client-side routing implemented using Wouter, a lightweight React router.
-The application has six main routes: Home, About, Sessions, Participate, Partners, and Contact.
+The application has seven main routes: Home, About, Sessions & Contests, Participate, Partners, Contact, and Admin.

 **UI Component System**: Shadcn UI component library built on Radix UI primitives, providing accessible, customizable components with consistent styling.
 Components follow the "New York" style variant and use Tailwind CSS for styling.